ReportaIWMF/Reporta-apps-and-backend-db/README.md

 # Reporta-apps-and-backend-db
 Code for the iOS and Android versions of Reporta mobile apps as well as the backend database server

+Reporta Code Now Available On Github
+We’veposted here the code for both the iOS and Android apps as well as the backend server.
+It’s been released under GPL 3 and users are free to review, comment and reuse the code any way they like.
+We’d love to h ear your comments and suggestion on how to improve the code and additional features you’d like to see in it.
+All we ask is that comments be reasonably respectful and made in the spirit of improving Reporta and the functions is provides users.
+We will absolutely take them to heart as we work on future releases.

+What’s in the public code?
+Reporta has been updated since the initial launch to reflect all the suggestions that folks made after we launched Reporta.
+In addition, we've revised Reporta's Privacy Policy and Terms of Service to reflect those changes.
+There’s a link to the new Privacy Policy on the this same page as this blog
+It's taken a little longer than we had hoped to get this code posted-- but we have taken time to consult a number of advisors as we've been enhancing Reporta and everyone we've consulted advised that we make and test all the code changes BEFORE we release the code publically.
+That approach makes a lot of sense--  if only because we want folks who download and look at Reporta's code to have the most up-to-date version.
+Here’s a list of changes users will see in the app versus the 1.0 version we launched in October.

+-All analytics and crashlytics removed from the app as well as the backend database -Enhanced encryption of data on the user's phone as well as more aggressive deletion of data from the phone once it's no longer needed to run the app

+-Enhanced encryption of data on the backend server -Revised data retention procedures that delete all server data related to an alert or check-in as soon as that activity is completed.

+-Improvements to translations

+-Lots of smaller tweaks to the apps run more smoothly and minimize data collected We encourage you to provide us your feedback and thoughts about the project.
+Feel free to leave comments via the Github project page or email them to us directly at techfeedback@reporta.org